aosabook/500lines/objmodel/objmodel.markdown

 is being looked up is not found by normal means; i.e., neither on the instance nor on the class.
 It gets the name of the attribute being looked up as an argument.
-An equivalent of the ``__getattr__`` special method was part of early Smalltalk systems under the name ``doesNotUnderstand:`` (FIXME footnote: A.
+An equivalent of the ``__getattr__`` special method was part of early Smalltalk[^smalltalk] systems under the name ``doesNotUnderstand:``.

-Goldberg, Smalltalk-80: The Language and its Implementation.
-Addison-Wesley, 1983, page 61.).
+[^smalltalk]: A. Goldberg, Smalltalk-80: The Language and its Implementation.
+Addison-Wesley, 1983, page 61.

 The case of ``__setattr__`` is a bit different.
 Since setting an attribute always creates it, ``__setattr__`` is always called when setting an attribute.